 You may also consider a tour based on volunteerism where you can visit a location, perhaps in a 3rd world country, and help build houses or bring clean water into the area.

-Solo Traveling – If you have lost a spouse, are single, or simply prefer to adhere to your own agenda, solo travel, especially for women is becoming more prevalent at any age.
+Solo Traveling – If you have lost a spouse, are single, or simply prefer to adhere to your own agenda, solo travel, especially for women is becoming more prevalent for women of all ages.
 Group tours are making more accommodations for solo travelers.

-Staycations – Traveling, as we all know, is expensive but there is plenty to see in your hometown or within driving distance.
+Staycations – Traveling is expensive but there is plenty to see in your hometown or within driving distance.
 Why not spend a night or two in a lovely hotel or rent a house nearby on the beach or in the mountains?

 Traveling with pets – We all love our fur babies and they can be expensive to board while you’re away.
 Many people are taking their pets along with them especially if they’re staying for long periods of time in a rental home.
 Hotels are becoming more pet-friendly as well.
 You can always check with BringFido.com to find pet-friendly accommodations.

-But I did manage to listen to one of my favorite TV Travel hosts, Rick Steves, whose tips I wrote about in a previous post.
+While I was at the Travel Adventure Show I I listened to one of my favorite TV Travel hosts, Rick Steves, whose tips I wrote about in a previous post.